Overview

 Annotations

-• Personality traits.
-Observer reports of personality were provided by a group of 12 raters.
-Raters followed a 9-hour training.
-Each subject received eight independent personality ratings.
-Responses were provided using a Behavioral Anchored Response Scale.
-The BARS contained four items per personality domain (one item per facet), and responses were given on a 5-point scale (1 = Very low; 5 = Very high), allowing to register up to one decimal point.
-Personality domain scores were calculated after averaging the four facet scores per domain, across the eight ratings.
-The inter-rater agreement ranged from ICC(1,8) = 0.61 (Honesty-Humility) to ICC(1,8) = 0.83 (Extraversion).
+• True personality traits.
+Self-reported personality traits were collected directly from the participants using validated inventories.
+Prior to the interview, each subject completed a comprehensive self-assessment based on the HEXACO model.
+Responses were provided using a Behavioral Anchored Response Scale (BARS), which was adapted for self-perception.
+The BARS contained four items per personality domain (one item per facet), and participants recorded their responses on a 5-point scale (1 = Very low; 5 = Very high), with the precision of one decimal point.
+Personality domain scores were calculated by averaging the four constituent facet scores.

 Data description